janick/WT32-SqLn/README.md

 This trivial example application includes over-the-air (OTA) update cability.
 Once the example application is flashed using the serial communication board, you can use OTA updates instead for subsequent updates but takes longer to flash (approx 2mins).
+As long as you do not modify the code up to the point where the spash screen is replaced with the main screen, OTA should remain functional.

 1. Build the latest version of the application using the command `idf.py build`